sav-che/TL-2/Authors/Weyl, Carl Friedrich {std. Weyl}.md

-> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/item/103250#page/296/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/page/33066576) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Weyl, Carl Friedrich (1792-1872), German (East-Prussian) botanist and high school teacher; at the Friedrichs-Kolleg in Königsberg i.
 Pr.
-1814, at the Rastenburger Gymnasium from 1817-1858. (*Weyl*).
+1814, at the Rastenburger Gymnasium from 1817-1858.
+**Abbreviated name**: *Weyl*

 #### Herbarium and types